Skip to content

 1. Specify a list of target zones

-First, specify a list of target zones in a ZONES variable, which will be used for future commands.
+First, specify a list of target zones in a ZONES variable, which are used for future commands.

 $ ZONES=(<zone1> <zone2> <zone3>)